tnkteja/lamps/README.md

 # lamps
 [6] is a good read read on how to install lamp server.

+### Virtual Hosting
+[10] is a good read on Virtual Hosting.
+We have Name, IP , Port based Virtual Hostings.
 ## Linux

 we are on linux.